scientist in lab

 • Potent antimicrobial activity against approximately 95% of S. aureus clinical isolates tested, including drug-resistant isolates (MRSA: methicillin-resistant S. aureus and VRSA: vancomycin-resistant S. aureus);

-• Unique mechanism of action offers synergistic or additive benefit with standard of care antibiotics;
+• Unique mechanism of action offers independent or synergistic benefit with standard of care antibiotics;

 • Component phages are stable and retain infectivity after exposure to relevant biological fluids;